 (a) an invitation to dissenting shareholders to engage with the issuer; and

-(b) the manner and timing of such engagement;
+(b) the manner and timing of such engagement.

-If applicable, provide confirmation of engagement with shareholders dealing with who the issuer engaged with and the manner and form of engagement and the nature and steps taken to address objections.
+If voted against, the issuer must provide details of the engagement with shareholders in its annual report for the next financial year advising (i) who the issuer engaged with,(ii) the manner and form of engagement and (iii) the nature and steps taken to address objections.

 AltX

-4.6 Applications for AltX must comply with the following:
+4.6 Applications for listing on AltX must comply with the following:

 (a) confirmation of adoption of Part 5.3, Governing Structures and Delegation the King Code, through the disclosure and application regime of the King Code; and

-(b) the provisions of 4.6(f) , (g) [FD], (h), [cosec], (j) , (k)
+(b) the provisions of 4.5 (e) financial director, (f), company secretary, (h) audit committee, (j) board diversity policy and (k) non-binding vote on remuneration;

 (c) the DA must attend all audit committee meetings and must advise the audit committee on the Requirements for a period equal to: